Re-Elect · Precinct 8 · Town Meeting

 +

 Brookline's revenue, like almost all other Massachusetts municipalities, grows slower than inflation and our costs.
-Prop 2½ was never designed for a world where healthcare and other essential costs rise at double-digit rates year after year and state aid stays flat.
+Prop 2½, a state law capping existing property tax revenue growth to 2.5% each year, has not been updated to reflect a world where healthcare and other essential costs rise at double-digit rates year after year and state aid stays flat.

 How do we make streets safer for everyone?